amazon-connect/amazon-connect-chat-ios/README.md

 ## Getting Started

 The first step to leveraging the Amazon Connect Chat SDK after installation is to import the library into your file.
-The first step is to call the StartChatContact API and pass the response details into the SDK’s ChatSession object.
+Next, let's call the StartChatContact API and pass the response details into the SDK’s ChatSession object.
 Here are some examples of how we would set this up in Swift.
 For reference, you can visit the [iOSChatExample demo](https://github.com/amazon-connect/amazon-connect-chat-ui-examples/tree/master/mobileChatExamples/iOSChatExample) within the [Amazon Connect Chat UI Examples](https://github.com/amazon-connect/amazon-connect-chat-ui-examples/tree/master) GitHub repository.

 The majority of the SDKs functionality will be accessed through the ChatSession object.
 In order to use this object in the file, we have to first import the AmazonConnectChatIOS library via: